syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 ### Data caching

+#### Load on demand

-The `DataManager` can cache loaded data.
+The `DataManager` can cache on demand loaded data.
 The caching functionality can be enabled by setting the `EnableCaching` property in `DataManager`.

 The `TimeTillExpiration` and `CachingPageSize` properties are used to control the expiration time of data and the cache page size settings respectively.